Why you shouldn’t put off writing a will

 You might be equally surprised that over half of Canadian adults don’t have a signed will 1.
 Why not?
 According to a poll by LawPRO, a Canadian insurer of legal professionals, the most common reason respondents cite is that they believe they’re too young.
 Often people believe they don’t need a will until they are in their 60s or 70s, and well into retirement.
 Sadly, that could be too late.

 If you die prematurely, no one — not a parent, not a spouse — has the automatic right to deal with your affairs.

-Nicole Ewing, Tax and Estate Planner at TD Wealth, says that a will is important for any adult.
+Nicole Ewing, Director, Tax and Estate Planning at TD Wealth, says that a will is important for any adult.
 “Anyone over the age of 18 should have a will,” she says.
 “If you die prematurely, no one — not a parent, not a spouse — has the automatic right to deal with your affairs.”

 Without a will, your heirs will have to apply to a probate court, who will then appoint an administrator to oversee your estate.
 It could be a lengthy and expensive process.
 By having a will, you can choose an executor you trust, and the probate process will be quicker and simpler.

 The executor you choose can manage your estate after you’re gone, make your funeral arrangements based on your wishes, and wrap up your financial affairs.
 It’s important to choose someone you trust, or a professional that has knowledge of estates and probate, is diligent and thorough, and is likely to survive you.

 “If one dies without a will in Canada, provincial legislation determines who will administer your estate, including decisions with respect to funeral arrangements, and where your assets will go,” says Ewing.
 “A commonlaw spouse or a step-child, for example, could be excluded from receiving anything from your estate.”

 You have the last say: Dictate where your assets go